-Emails, phone calls and confirming appointments take less than two minutes to do.
+Emails, phone calls, and confirming appointments take less than two minutes to do.
 Do not put them off, save yourself the trouble later.

-11. Get plenty of Sleep
+11) Get plenty of Sleep

 Sleep is one of the most important areas of our day to day lives we neglect.
-The average adult needs at least between 7.5 and 9 hours sleep every night.
+The average adult needs at least 7.5 and 9 hours of sleep every night.

-12. Prevent Bad Habits
+12) Prevent Bad Habits

-Some people can’t stop checking their phone, or keep one eye on the TV.
+Some people can’t stop checking their phone or keep one eye on the TV.
 The solution is simple: put the remote further away and hide your phone.
 These little things can go a long way in helping you get things done.

-13. Be Realistic
+13) Be Realistic

 Don’t say you’ll do hundreds of tasks if it is not possible.
 A realistic time-plan will keep you motivated and productive and will let you plan out your entire schedule.

-14. The Power of Positivity
+14) The Power of Positivity

 Having said that… be positive, challenge yourself.
 Don’t set ridiculously high expectations if you can’t meet them.
 But encourage yourself to do an extra task or two a day.

-15. Don’t Over-plan, Do!
+15) Don’t Over-plan, Do!

 Good intentions mean very little if they are not acted upon.
 It is all well and good saying you wish to achieve this and that if you only plan to do it.
 By forcing yourself to act upon your intentions you’ll see that you spend less time planning (…or over-planning) and more time doing.